SonjaBlesch/ban400-exam-notes/README.md

-# ban400-exam-notes
+# Exam notes for the BAN400 exam

-Notes to be distributed with the BAN400 exam
+This repository contains ...